RDhoelzle/population_heat_maps/README.md

 Demographic rates are often expressed per ten thousand, hundred thousand, or million people, depending on the data scale.
 We've already scaled our average population data to millions, which happens to result in a convenient scale for our final immigration rate, so we'll maintain that scale for this last step.

-We'll need to do a little more data cleaning prepair the two datasets for normalisation.
+We'll need to do a little more data cleaning to prepare the two datasets for normalization.
 First, sampling bias can also occur when normalizing data from small countries (<10M), so we'll remove those countries form our population data.
 Next, we'll make sure both datasets are in the same order by sorting by country name.
 Finally, we'll then subset the two datasets by the other's country list and verify that the lists are identical.

 ```python
 #remove low population countries